 Artists for Climate Awareness will be hosting a show of climate art in the Arts Alliance Center in Bloomington, Indiana and online.
-The exhibition, named “Distant Thunder,” is calling for 2-D and 3-D artwork to be displayed in a gallery exhibition from April 3 to 29 at the Arts Alliance Center in the College Mall, Bloomington, IN.
-All members of Artists for Climate Awareness are encourage to enter, regardless of state or country.
-This juried exhibition is part of our Earth Month celebrations.
-It is intended to raise awareness about urgent climate and environmental issues through artistic expression and community engagement.
-Artworks will be submitted digitally for judging; the deadline is March 2.
-Prizes will be awarded.
+The exhibition, named “Distant Thunder,” is displaying 2-D and 3-D artwork in a gallery exhibition from April 3 to 28, 2025 at the Arts Alliance Center in the College Mall, Bloomington, IN.
+This juried exhibition, a featured part of our Earth Month celebrations, is intended to raise awareness about urgent climate and environmental issues through artistic expression and community engagement.
+The show represents Artists for Climate Awareness members in several states.

 The theme, Distant Thunder, is named after haiku from the poet W.H.
 Auden.
 In this piece, Auden compared thoughts of his own demise to “the distant roll of thunder at a picnic.”
 Similarly, the oncoming effects of climate change and human-caused environmental damage will eventually affect all of us.
 Nonetheless, we go about our lives as usual, until the gale is upon us.